Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 Your Department

-The study programme is taught at the Department of Business.
+The degree programme is offered by the Department of Applied Computer Science.
 Find out more about your new environment, the teaching and your future professors on the department's website.

 Need help?